 The good news is that there are some simple exercises you can do to keep your muscles from getting sore.

 Tight muscles can be caused by many factors.
-These include stress, anxiety, depression, poor posture, lack of movement, poor nutrition, lack of sleep, and even too much exercise.
+These include stress, anxiety, depression, poor posture, lack of movement, poor nutrition, lack of sleep, and too much exercise/not enough recovery.

 If you're dehydrated, your body pulls fluids from your muscles to hydrate your vital organs.
 When you rehydrate, your muscles return to their original state.

-Drinking enough water when exercising can help to alleviate muscle tightness and cramping.
+Drinking enough water when exercising can help to alleviate muscle tightness and muscle cramps.

-This is because your body is trying to protect your injured area by cramping up the muscles around it.
+This is because your body is trying to protect your injured area by cramping up the surrounding muscles.
 This is your body's way of telling you that something needs to be fixed and to take it easy.

 Try these quick stretches to ease your leg muscle tightness and get back at it.